 We understand that it is difficult to give up a dog that you’ve cared for and loved for 14-18 months.
 However, it does help to keep in mind your original goal – to raise an assistance dog that will improve the quality of life of our nation’s heroes.
 We will be here to support you through this part of the process.
 In our opinion, one of the best ways to deal with your puppy moving off to advanced training is to raise another one!

 What do I do with the puppy if I am planning a trip or vacation?

-If you can take the puppy with you wherever you are going, all the better!
-It would be a good socialization experience for him.
+If you can take the puppy with you, all the better!
+It would be a good socialization experience for them.
 If not, we will help you arrange to have an approved volunteer puppy sitter care for your puppy.
 If you would like to leave the puppy with a friend or relative, please be aware that the person would need to be approved as a volunteer puppy sitter first.

 What does a puppy sitter do?

-In the event that the puppy raiser is temporarily unable to care for the puppy due to illness, family emergency, or vacation plans which don’t allow for dogs, a puppy sitter home is needed.
+In the event that the puppy raiser is temporarily unable to care for the puppy due to illness, family emergency, or vacation plans which don’t allow for dogs, we arrange a puppy sitter.

 A puppy sitter would typically watch a puppy for period of a few days to a few weeks.
-During that time, the puppy sitter is expected to keep up with the puppy’s exercise, socialization, and training routines, bring the puppy to class if he has a class scheduled, and abide by Hero Dogs’ rules for the puppy’s safety and behavior.
-The puppy raiser will bring the necessary supplies (crate, food, etc.) as well as detailed care instructions and information about the puppy to the puppy sitter’s home.
+During that time, the puppy sitter will keep up with the puppy’s exercise, socialization, and training routines, as well as bring the puppy to class if they have a class scheduled.
+They follow Hero Dogs’ rules for the puppy’s safety and behavior.
+The puppy raiser will provide them with the necessary supplies (crate, food, etc.), as well as detailed care instructions and information about the puppy.

 How do I apply to become a puppy raiser or puppy sitter?